Hassan Maatouk: 2023–2025: Second league title and scoring milestone

 On 6 August 2023, Maatouk began the 2023–24 season with a free-kick goal and an assist in the first matchday of the league, resulting in a 2–2 draw against Ahly Nabatieh.
 With his goal in a 1–1 league draw against Shabab Sahel on 20 August, Maatouk scored his 100th Lebanese Premier League goal and his 250th goal in senior competitions (for both clubs and the national team).
 On 17 April 2024, Maatouk's contract was renewed for two seasons.
 One month later, on 16 May, he scored a penalty in a 2–1 win against Nejmeh, helping Ansar regain the top spot in the league.
 Despite eventually finishing runners-up in the league to Nejmeh, Ansar won the FA Cup after defeating Ahed 2–1 in the final on 11 July 2024.
 With eight goals and 11 assists in 25 games, Maatouk was the league's top assist provider.

 Maatouk opened the 2024–25 season by scoring a goal and providing an assist in Ansar's 4–0 victory over Shabab Baalbek on 22 September 2024.
 On 25 February 2025, he recorded a hat-trick, including a direct free-kick, in a 4–2 league win against his former club Ahed.
 On 8 July 2025, Maatouk scored once and provided three assists in a 6–1 win over rivals Nejmeh, marking the largest margin of victory in Beirut derby history; the match was held at the Camille Chamoun Sports City Stadium for the first time in over six years.
 He also scored in a 2–0 win against Tadamon Sour in the penultimate round, a result that mathematically secured Ansar's 15th league title.
 Maatouk finished the season as the league's top scorer with 17 goals, playing a key role in Ansar's championship campaign.

 Jwaya

+2025–present: Lebanese Premier League all-time top scorer

 With one year remaining on his contract with Ansar, Maatouk signed a two-year deal with newly-promoted Lebanese Premier League side Jwaya on 26 July 2025.
 He scored twice on his debut, a 3–0 league win over Bourj on 19 September, leading Jwaya to their first-ever win in the top flight.
+With his goal against Safa on 28 June 2026, his eighth of the season, Maatouk became the Lebanese Premier League all-time top scorer with 130 goals, surpassing Vardan Ghazaryan's previous record of 129.